rory81/growing_funds/README.md

 <a name="goal"></a>
 ## Goal of GrowingFunds
 Nowadays it isn't easy to get money from a bank or get investors for a new product/project when there aren't some guarantees it will be successful.
-Furthermore, peoples dreams aren't considered much profitable.
+Furthermore, peoples' dreams aren't considered much profitable.
 That's where crowdfunding fills the gap in the market.
 Suddenly, cold hard facts aren't the only reasons to get funding anymore and likeability, sympathy and pure curiosity become very important.

 This project gives people a chance to get funding for their own hobby project, their lifelong dream project or solving heartaches projects.